sanger-pathogens/BaGPipe/README.md

 2. gene presence or absence (`pa`)
 3. SNPs and INDELs (Insertions and Deletions) (`snp`)

-If unsure, I recommend the `unitig` approach, as it is a recommended approach by the Pyseer authors.
-Currently, the unitig option is fully tested but the others are incomplete.
+If unsure, I recommend the `unitig` approach, as it is the approach recommended by the Pyseer authors.
+Currently, the `unitig` option is fully tested but the others are incomplete.

 | Input Type        | Format                                                                | Use Case                                                                                        |
 |-------------------|-----------------------------------------------------------------------|-------------------------------------------------------------------------------------------------|